CachyOS/New-Cli-Installer/README.md

 **Simple menu overview:**

-TODO: should be simple as calamares
+TODO: should be simple as Calamares Installer

 ---